wacncontent/CustomizeTool/removeCommentOutput2/articles/redis-cache/cache-faq.md

 <a name="cache-benchmarking"></a>
 ## How can I benchmark and test the performance of my cache?

--	[Enable cache diagnostics](https://msdn.microsoft.com/zh-cn/library/azure/dn763945.aspx#EnableDiagnostics) so you can [monitor](https://msdn.microsoft.com/zh-cn/library/azure/dn763945.aspx) the health of your cache.
-You can view the metrics in the preview portal and you can also [download and review](https://github.com/rustd/RedisSamples/tree/master/CustomMonitoring) them using the tools of your choice.
+-	You can also [download and review](https://github.com/rustd/RedisSamples/tree/master/CustomMonitoring) them using the tools of your choice.
 -	You can use redis-benchmark.exe to load test your Redis server.
 	-	Ensure that the load testing client and the Redis cache are in the same region.
 -	Use redis-cli.exe and monitor the cache using the INFO command.